brayo333/my-react-ts-components/README.md

 # Starts Storybook in development mode

-To view the components run the following command:
-`npm run storybook`
+To view the components run `npm run storybook`